JetBrains/kotlin-web-site/pages/docs/tutorials/competitive-programming.md

 Note the use of `private` [visibility modifier](/docs/reference/visibility-modifiers.html) here.
-While the concept of visibility modifier is not relevant for competitive programming at all, it allows you to place multiple solution files based on the same template without getting an error for conflicting public declaration in the same package.
+While the concept of visibility modifier is not relevant for competitive programming at all, it allows you to place multiple solution files based on the same template without getting an error for conflicting public declarations in the same package.

 ## Functional operators example: Long Number problem